Careers and Education

 - A Technician member;

-- Achieves a minimum of three years relevant experience in the profession under the supervision of a mentor (Professional member);
+- Achieved a minimum of three years relevant experience in the profession under the supervision of a mentor (Professional member);

 - Submit a project or piece of work that will demonstrate his/her technical competencies in his/her chosen surveying discipline.

-- Holds a relevant Associated degree or Diploma from an accredited college or university;
+- Holds a relevant Associates degree or Diploma from an accredited college or university;

-- Achieves a minimum of two years relevant technical experience in the profession.
+- Achieved a minimum of two years relevant technical experience in the profession.